Battle of Transylvania: 1st Army

-Advanced troops of the 1st Army occupied Nagyszeben (Sibiu/Hermannstadt) - seat of Szeben County - on 2 September.
+Advanced troops of the 1st Army occupied Nagyszeben (Sibiu/Hermannstadt) — seat of Szeben County — on 2 September.
 On the following day, however, the town was evacuated.
 When Transylvania came under the protection of the Habsburgs in the late 17th century, Nagyszeben became its seat.
 For most of the 18th century and a short period of the 19th, Nagyszeben was the residence of the governors of Transylvania.
 The 1st Army also occupied district seats.
-Petrozsény, the seat of Petrozsény District within Hunyad County, was taken on 29 August, lost for the first time on 18 September, then reconquered on the 25th before being lost for good during fighting in the area between 30 September and 5 October.
+Petrozsény (Petroșani), the seat of Petrozsény District within Hunyad County, was taken on 29 August, lost for the first time on 18 September, then reconquered on the 25th before being lost for good during fighting in the area between 30 September and 5 October.
 The fighting for the town itself took place between 1 and 3 October.
 Nagydisznód (Cisnădie/Heltau), seat of Nagydisznód District within Szeben County, was taken by the Romanian 1st Army on 30 August before being lost on 27 September.
 The 1st Army reached its peak advance into Transylvania in the first half of September.
 By 12 September, three-fourths of the distance between the vital junction of Hátszeg (Hațeg/Wallenthal) and the Romanian border had been covered.
 Two days earlier, on 10 September, the 1st Army entered Sellenberk (Șelimbăr/Schellenberg).